 The world we boldly envision at EcoHealth Alliance is one in which those potential pandemics never get the chance to start.
 Ten years ago, we created the first ever global emerging disease hotspots map.
 Now, we’re scouring those areas where emerging diseases are most likely to spillover into human populations.
 Our goal is to do what we wish we could have done with AIDS: to stop new viruses from ever infecting people in the first place.

-Sometimes we’re surveying local wildlife to identify which pathogens they carry.
-In those cases we’re also testing blood, saliva, and other fluids for unknown viruses, in the hopes that we may catch a dangerous pathogen before you hear about it on the news.
+- Surveying local wildlife to identify which pathogens they carry.
+We also test their blood, saliva, and other fluids for unknown viruses, with the hope that we may catch a dangerous pathogen before you hear about it on the news.

 Samples collected from wildlife in Thailand (Photo: EcoHealth Alliance)

-Sometimes we’re teaching communities how to live in concert with the environment.
-While it’s true that most emerging diseases affecting humans come from wildlife, it’s often human behavior that is to blame for disease spillover.
-Humans are tearing down forests and hunting, eating, and selling wild animals at previously unprecedented rates.
+While it’s true that most emerging diseases affecting humans come from wildlife, it’s often human behavior that is to blame for the spillover.
+Humans are tearing down forests and hunting, eating, and selling wild animals at unprecedented rates.
 Each exotic animal shipped across the ocean to be sold as a pet is an opportunity for a new pathogen to take root in a new continent.
-Each tree ripped from its roots increases interactions between humans and wild animals and thus the odds that viruses will find new populations to infect.
+Each tree ripped from its roots increases interactions between humans and wild animals, and thus the odds that viruses will find new populations to infect.

-At EcoHealth Alliance, we spend every day enmeshed in the devastating effects of pandemics and striving toward a world in which they are a thing of the past.
+At EcoHealth Alliance, we’re striving toward a world where pandemics like the one caused by HIV/AIDS are a thing of the past.
 Join us.